AscidOmeltte/termsweeper/README.md

 **Windows**
 Just run the .exe file no installation required as windows isnt a big fan of installing stuff to a terminal.

+**After install** On debian just type "termsweeper" into your desired terminal and on windows just double click the .exe file